SAM's battery storage model is for the following types of batteries

 Nicholas Diorio describes and demonstrates the new battery model features in SAM 2017.1.17.
 These include:

-Nicholas DiOrio builds on the Modeling a Residential Photovoltaic System by continuing the demonstration and adding a battery storage system to the residential photovoltaic system.
+Nicholas DiOrio builds on the Modeling a Residential Photovoltaic System in SAM 2016.3.14 webinar by continuing the demonstration and adding a battery storage system to the residential photovoltaic system.
 We will cover battery design parameters, dispatch options, and analyzing battery results.

 Nicholas DiOrio describes the battery storage model that is part of SAM's detailed photovoltaic model on September 17, 2015.